 Any 20 inch box fan will work, lasko is one of the better tested models

-Optional, add an additional carbon layer for smoky odor reduction:
+You can add an additional carbon layer for smoky odor reduction.
+Add this layer over the top (outside) of the MERV13 filters.

 Alternate build with single carbon filter